dawnxchoo/data-portfolio-handbook/README.md

 ## Tools & tech stack

-Of course, every product you build will require tools or platforms, like the actualy environment / program that you’ll use when building your projects.
-We'll cover in this section what tools (*most are free or at least have a free tier*) you can use for your projects depending on the skills you’re trying to showcase, plus I’ll also add my personal recommendation and why.
+Of course, every product you build will require tools or platforms, like the actualy environment / program that you'll use when building your projects.
+We'll cover in this section what tools (*most are free or at least have a free tier*) you can use for your projects depending on the skills you're trying to showcase, plus I'll also add my personal recommendation and why.

 **SQL**